xaur/decred-proposals/market-makers/arguments.md

 ### Concern: MM liquidity is not organic

+Summary: there are two things that can be inorganic - liquidity and volume.
+Some people mix up the two.
+Most agree that inorganic fake volume is bad.
+Opinions diverge whether liquidity provided by MM is organic or not.

 > it is creating inorganic liquidity, which is not created by any new users, holders, or stakers.
 I, personally, would like to see a more "grassroots" approach to liquidity, allowing it to organically increase as more and more people learn about the incredible value inherent in Decred's design. (@fort3hlulz on [2019-08-08](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/10))

 Counter-arguments: